115th Fighter Wing

 The 115th Fighter Wing is a unit of the Wisconsin Air National Guard, which is stationed at Truax Field Air National Guard Base, Madison, Wisconsin.
 If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.

 As an Air National Guard unit, it is normally under the command of the Governor, but has a federal role as well.
-Currently the wing has personnel and/or aircraft assigned to Operation Noble Eagle, Operation Jump Start and regularly serves with the Air Expeditionary Force in Iraq and Afghanistan.
+Currently the wing has personnel and/or aircraft assigned to Operation Noble Eagle, and has served on Operation Jump Start and the Air Expeditionary Force in Iraq and Afghanistan.

 Units

 The 115th Fighter Wing consists of the following units: